jonlpersson/ed-latimore/site/_drafts/my-review-and-breakdown-of-tweet-hunter.md

 This is a great way to streamline your Twitter marketing efforts and really turn your Twitter account into a cash cow.

-***Try Tweet Hunter's Auto DM feature on a free 7-day trial today and start seeing results immediately.***
+***Try Tweet Hunter's Auto DM feature on a free [7-day trial today](http://tweethunter.io/?via=edward) and start seeing results immediately.***

 ## Tweet Inspiration and AI Writing

 If you have writers block, not only will Tweet Hunter help you demolish it, you might even end up with a viral tweet.

-With a library of over 2 million high-performing tweets and a staff-curated list of over 4,000 tweets across ten categories, you’ll always have a tweet to inspire you to create something better—and it will be
+With a library of over 2 million high-performing tweets and a staff-curated list of over 4,000 tweets across ten categories, you’ll always have a tweet to inspire you to create something better—and it will be.

 Simply search for tweets by account, category, or keyword to find out what's trending, or create lists of your favorite accounts to draw inspiration from.
 And if you're struggling to come up with content on your own, Tweet Hunter's AI-generated tweets and prompts can help spark your creativity.

 Use Tweet Hunter as your personal ghostwriter.
 The ai writer will help generate innovative ideas for your tweets.
 With such a wealth of resources at your fingertips, you'll be well on your way to using AI writing to create the next viral tweet

-*\*\*If you’ve never used AI to write tweets, take 7 days to try it out for free. \*\**
+***If you’ve never used AI to write tweets, take [7 days to try it out for free.](http://tweethunter.io/?via=edward)***

 ## Auto-Plug